E. K. Nayanar: Post-Independence

 After Independence, cases against Nayanar were dropped.
 He continued working actively for Communist Party of India.
 He was elected Kannur taluk secretary in 1948.
 He again was forced to go into hiding following 'Calcutta Thesis' proclamation that lead to banning Communist Party in India.
 During the Sino-Indian War, Nayanar was accused of being pro-China and was imprisoned in 1964 under the Preventive Detention Act.
 He was the secretary of Kozhikode district committee of the united CPI from 1956 to 1964.

 Nayanar was also one of the 32 CPI national council members who walked out and formed CPI(M) in 1964.
 He was a central committee member of the CPI(M) from the 7th Congress in 1964.
 He served as the Secretary of the Kerala State Committee of the CPI(M) from 1972 to 1980 and again from 1992 to 1996.
 He was elected to the Polit Bureau at the 14th Congress in 1992.

 Legislative career

 In 1967, he was elected to the Lok Sabha from Palakkad.
 He became an MLA for the first time from Irikkur legislative assembly in 1974.
-Since he has been elected as an MLA five more times (twice each from Malampuzha (1980 and 1982) and Thrikkarippur (1987 and 1991) and once from Thalasseri (1996), losing only once.
+Since then, he has been elected as an MLA five more times (twice each from Malampuzha (1980 and 1982) and Thrikkarippur (1987 and 1991) and once from Thalassery (1996)), losing only once.